WHU-USI3DV/WHU-Synthetic/README.md

 <p align="justify">
-The complete data of WHU-Synthetic is too large and can be obtained by request.
+The complete data is too large and can be obtained by request.
 </p>

 ## 🔢 Dataset